Babuka6/cse15l-lab-reports/lab3.md

 911report/chapter-11.txt:                proxies to try to capture or kill Bin Ladin and his lieutenants.
 As early as 911report/chapter-12.txt:            Terrorism is a tactic used by individuals and organizations to
 ```
+### c) The fact that we can combine multiple statements simplifies search a lot.
+Also, if a programmer has color-blindness changing color of highlight can help.